cohere-ai/quick-start-connectors/milvus/README.md

 This package is a utility for connecting Cohere to a Milvus database.

-It relies on the `pymilvus` package for managing establishing the connection and performing vector searches.
+It relies on the `pymilvus` package for establishing/managing the connection and performing vector searches.
 This implementation also uses Cohere's embedding API to generate search vectors.

 ## Limitations

 Currently, the search is performed by embedding the search query with Cohere's embedding API.
-So the Milvus DB vectors embeddings should be generated using Cohere embed API.
+So the Milvus DB vectors embeddings should be generated using the Cohere embed API.

 ## Configuration